 Small businesses with larger budgets may choose to retain group health insurance, but offer a comparatively less expensive high-deductible health plan (HDHP) instead.

-To make up for some of the loss in value, these businesses could offer an integrated health reimbursement arrangement (HRA) as well.
+To make up for some of the loss in value, these businesses could offer a group-integrated health reimbursement arrangement (HRA) as well.

-With an integrated HRA, the business chooses a monthly benefit allowance of tax-free money to offer each employee enrolled in the group policy.
+With a group-integrated HRA, the business chooses a monthly benefit allowance of tax-free money to offer each employee enrolled in the group policy.
 Employees then buy what fits their personal needs and submit proof of the expense to their business.
 The company reviews the employee’s submission and, if it qualifies, reimburses the employee from their monthly allowance for that expense.

 Option #2: Offering a one-person stand-alone HRA